JosepMariaVila/Russian-Roulette-Hook-1000-XAH-prize/README.md

 HookHash: 621F33F006A0453019975BF7C9B78052B2C76EE2624D162784880C0DE0828FDE

-1. You can do it by https://xahau.xrplwin.com/tools/hook/from-hash
+1. You can do it using this tool:  https://xahau.xrplwin.com/tools/hook/from-hash

 ## I want to try them without installing anything